Skip to main content

 • Property purchase tax: 0%

-Rental Yield and ROI in Durres
+Rental profitability and ROI in Durres

-Short-term rental rates at peak season:
+Short-term rental rates in peak season:

-• Studio: 40-70 EUR/night
+• Studio apartment: 40-70 EUR/night

 • 1+1 apartment: 60-100 EUR/night